input-output-hk/hermes/docs/src/architecture/08_concepts/hermes_signing_procedure/signature_format.md

 `protected`:

-* `kid`: a Blake2B hash of the signer's [x.509] certificate associated with it's keys (This parameter identifies one piece of data that can be used as input to find the needed cryptographic key.).
+* `kid`: a Blake2B hash of the signer's [x.509] certificate associated with its keys (This parameter identifies one piece of data that can be used as input to find the needed cryptographic key.).